whitneyburton/portfolios/students/1801-back/evan-wheeler/20180301-evan-wheeler-m1.markdown

 ## E: Community Participation

 ### Playing a Part
-I have paired now with several of my classmates to help with difficult concepts.
-I also participate regularly in our cohort slack channel, both in development topics and in general conversation about stress management.
+I have paired now with several of my classmates to help with difficult concepts, and try to be available to help whenever I can.
+I also attend as many Turing extracurricular events as possible to get to know my fellow Turing students.
+I try to share stress managment things with my classmates, like a weekly board game meetup and recipes for meal prep.

 ------------------